albertz1984/sonarqube-doc-zh_cn/README.md

-# sonarqube-doc-zh_cn
+# SonarQube Documentation Translated into Simplified Chinese

-SonarQube documentation translated into Simplified Chinese This repo contains the simplified Chinese translation markdown files of the official SonarQube documentation.
+This repo contains the simplified Chinese translation markdown files of the official SonarQube documentation.
 Only for LTS version (currently 7.9).